 This Fact Sheet explains the system that regulates forestry on Crown and private lands.
 It discusses the various forestry agreements that can be made between the state and national governments, logging licences and offences, and opportunities for the public to have their say about forestry.
 It also explains how forestry relates to other environmental laws, including those protecting threatened species and native animals and plants.

-The information will be useful for people concerned about the impact of forestry operations on the environment, users of state forests, and landholders and neighbours of proposed or existing forestry operations.Download PDF
+The information will be useful for people concerned about the impact of forestry operations on the environment, users of state forests, and landholders and neighbours of proposed or existing forestry operations.

-This Fact Sheet describes the regulatory framework governing the clearing of vegetation in NSW in rural areas, and how these laws interact with other environmental laws, including those protecting threatened species and native animals and plants.
+This fact sheet describes the regulatory framework governing the clearing of vegetation in NSW in rural areas and how these laws interact with other environmental laws, including those protecting threatened species and native animals and plants.

-The Fact Sheet will be useful for landholders who wish to clear land in rural areas, and anyone concerned about land clearing activity.
+The fact sheet will be useful for landholders who wish to clear land in rural areas and anyone concerned about land clearing activity.

 Other Fact Sheets you may find useful: Trees (including tree disputes), Forestry, Native Animals and Plants, Threatened Species and Ecological Communities

-It includes information about protections put in place by local councils, and how these protections are enforced.Download PDF
+It includes information about protections put in place by local councils and how these protections are enforced.